marda-alliance/phase-field-schema/evolving-work-plan.md

 via templates, web forms and command line tools.
 The main steps in the work plan are:

+1. **Develop use cases**

+Single page document describing a use case and possible scheme field requirements.

+Possible uses cases:
+   - An example using an existing PFHub benchmark result and integrated into the PFHub registry.
+   - An example using a study of numerical convergence using a series of simulations at varying discretizations.
+   - An example phase field schema and associated data published in conjunction with a phase field publication.
+   - An example schema use case from the perspective of archiving and then using data for AI training.

-1. **Generate and finalize an initial schema**
+2. **Generate and finalize an initial schema**

    - Use the [existing PFHub LinkML repository][pfhub-schema] as a basis for generating the schema.
    - Determine use cases (how would other researcher use phase field data).
    - Finalize a schema over first few months of WG

-2. **Implement web tool, templates or command line to generate schema files**
+3. **Implement web tool, templates or command line to generate schema files**

    - Develop a web tool for generating schema files similar to [codemeta.json][code-gen]
    - Create prefilled examples of the YAML / JSON files.